Abdul Latif Mirza

-Abdul Latif Mirza (died 5 November 2007) was a Bangladeshi Awami League politician.
+Abdul Latif Mirza (1947 – 2007) was a Bangladeshi Awami League politician.
 He was the member of parliament from Pabna-4 in 1979 and Sirajganj-4 in 1996.

-Career
+Biography

+Abdul Latif Mirza was born on 26 June 1947 in Purba Bankirat village of what is now Ullahpara Upazila, Bangladesh.

-Mirza was a member of Mukti Bahini and fought in the Bangladesh Liberation War.
-He had formed the Mirza Abdul Latif Bahini which had 8 to 10 thousand personnel during the war.
-He had started the force 15 members and seven rifles.
+Mirza was a member of the Mukti Bahini and fought in the Bangladesh Liberation War.
+He had formed the Mirza Abdul Latif Bahini in Sirajganj. which had 8 to 10 thousand personnel during the war.
+He had started the force with 15 members and seven rifles.
 He had initially named it Polashdanga Youth Camp.
 He was elected to Sirajganj-4 constituency (Ullapara).

 Death

 Mirza died on 5 November 2007 in Sirajganj.